campbellgoe/vite-meyda-audio-visualizer/readme.md

 `npm run dev` - to run the project locally in dev mode

-`npm run build` - to build the project ready for production
+`npm run build` - to build the project ready for production - this will export into the `dist` folder of production ready files that can be served statically.